munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Accessing a resolved variable

 Our interpreter now has access to each variable's resolved location.
-Finally we get to make use of that.
+Finally, we get to make use of that.
 We replace the visit method for variable expressions with this: